The0dan/ignat-commons/README.md

 ## Utilities

-General utilities and enhancements to *Google Guava* and *Apache Commons* utilities.
+General utilities, as well as some enhancements to utilities in the JDK, *Google Guava*, and *Apache Commons*.

 ### Lists